Marianne2109/T1A3/readme.md

 ## Code style guide
-The code for this application was written using [PEP 8 - Style Guide for Python](https://peps.python.org/pep-0008/)
+The code for this application was written using [PEP 8 - Style Guide for Python](https://peps.python.org/pep-0008/) PEP 8 is the official style guide for Python code.
+Some key points include:
+* Indentention: Use 4 spaces per indentention level.
+* Line lenght of maximum 79 characters.
+* Avoid extraneous whitespace immediately inside parenthesis, brackets or braces; before comma, semicolon or colon.
+* Use of `CamelCase` and `lowercase_with_underscore` for variable names.
+Following PEP 8 ensures that the code is consistent and easy to read.

 ## Features and Functionality
 There are five features including the main menu and three other features from a ‘submenu’. <br>